YannickSauer/vr-course_va_test/README.md

-# vr-course_va_test
+# VR course - Visual Acuity Test
-Lecture at HS Aalen - Visual Acuity Test
+To download, click on the green "<> Code" button and then "Download ZIP"